GenderDysphoria/GenderDysphoria.fyi/public/en/biochemical-dysphoria.md

 </div>
 }!}

-**Depersonalization** is a disconnect from your own body, an inability to believe that the person you see in the mirror is actually yourself.
+**Depersonalization** is a disconnect from your own body: an inability to believe that the person you see in the mirror is actually yourself.
 You feel like you are watching someone else in your body.
-You may find yourself not caring about what happens to your body, lack of concern with weight changes or improving your fitness because you have no ownership of this fleshy vehicle that transports you around your life.
+You may find yourself not caring about what happens to your body, feeling a lack of concern with weight changes or improving your fitness because you have no ownership of this fleshy vehicle that transports you around your life.

 Zinnia Jones [gives these descriptions for Depersonalization](https://web.archive.org/web/20190406141617/https://genderanalysis.net/2017/06/depersonalization-in-gender-dysphoria-widespread-and-widely-unrecognized/):